 Because the Foundation's name, logo and trade dress (the "IHF Marks") are associated with its mission statement, the Foundation intends to license the IHF Marks to corporate partners for use in connection with the sale of such parties' commercial products ("Signature Products"), usually in exchange for a donation to the Foundation of a portion of the proceeds from the sale of such Signature Products.
 The production, marketing and sale of Signature Products will be undertaken by the Foundation's corporate partners, and the Foundation anticipates these activities will serve to inform consumers of the Foundation's mission statement.
 Consequently, the Foundation expects the sale of Signature Products by its corporate partners will both raise awareness of, and funds for, the support of its mission.
 In 2011, the Foundation entered into its first licensing arrangement for the sale of Signature Products with Oakley, Inc. ("Oakley").
 In June 2011 Oakley began selling a line of Signature Products including eyewear, apparel and accessories (see Note 5).
 The original arrangement had a termination date of June 2014.
 In 2014, the original arrangement was amended to extend the term of the royalty arrangement to June 2017.
-Although the royalty arrangement.
+Although the royalty arrangement has expired, the Foundation continues to receive royalties from this licensing arrangement.